Distilled water vs tap water, which is the best? Well let’s start with why water is so important.

 What is Tap Water?

-Tap water (running water, city water, municipal water, etc.) is water supplied to a faucet (valve).
+Tap water (running water, city water, municipal water, etc.) is water that comes through your tap faucet.
 Its uses include drinking, washing, cooking and washing toilets.Tap water is distributed through “inner pipes” that have existed since antiquity, but were accessible to few people until the second half of the 19th century, when it spread into what is now “today’s developed countries”.
 Tap water has become commonplace in many regions of the 20th century.

 What is Distilled Water?